COVID-19 Coronavirus: Legal and Benefits Updates for Vermonters

 • You can be vaccinated in Vermont even if you are not a Vermont resident.

-• English language learners and people in immigrant/refugee communities can sign up a couple of ways.
-This includes calling the Association of Africans Living in Vermont (AALV) at 802-985-3106 or USCRI VT at 802-655-1963.
+• English language learners and people in immigrant/refugee communities can call the Association of Africans Living in Vermont (AALV) at 802-985-3106 or USCRI VT at 802-655-1963.

 • Homebound Vermonters can call their home health agency, or call 802-863-7240 (toll-free 1-833-722-0860).